knocklabs/docs/pages/client-integration/authenticating-users.md

 The following calls will require authentication to be used (when called from the client):

-- Fetching a users notification feed
+- Fetching a user's notification feed
-- Marking a notification as read or seen
+- Marking a message as read or seen
-- Fetching a users preferences
+- Fetching a user's preferences
-- Updating a users preferences
+- Updating a user's preferences

 ## JWT based authentication